weaviate/weaviate-io/docs/weaviate/configuration/index.md

 ## Overview

-You can change Weaviate's configurations to suit your specific needs.
+This section shows you how to configure Weaviate to suit your specific needs.

-For example, you can:
+For example, you can read about how to:

 - Extend Weaviate's functionality by adding [modules](./modules.md), including vectorizers
 - Configure how Weaviate stores and indexes data through its the [schema](./schema-configuration.md), [data type](./datatypes.md) and [distance metric](./distances.md)
-- Manage performance vs. cost tradeoffs by its [vector index properties](./vector-index-type.md)
+- Manage performance vs. cost tradeoffs by its [vector index properties](./indexes.md)
 - [Back up](./backups.md) your Weaviate instance
 - Control access through [authentication](./authentication.md) and [authorization](./authorization.md)
 - [Monitor](./monitoring.md) your Weaviate instance